aclao89/LA_Metro_Bike/README.md

 Status: "Active" for stations available or "Inactive" for stations that are not available as of the latest update

+                                                        Exploration Questions

+ 1. What is the average duration of a trip?
+ 2. What is the ratio of round vs one-way trips?
+ 3. What is the distribution of membership types?
+ 4. Which month has the most volumne of trips?
+ 5. Which day has the most volume of trips?
+ 6. What are the most popular start and end station?
+ 7. What are the most popular routes taken?

 Source: 2017 Annual Trips & Stations Datasets https://bikeshare.metro.net/about/data/